nrfconnect/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 	nrf_modem_at_printf("%s", buf);		/* sends "AT", high stack usage */

 .. note::
-   The application needs to escape characters in AT commands as it would when formatting it using :c:func:`printf`.
+   The application must use escape characters in AT commands as it would when formatting it using :c:func:`printf`.
-   For example, the `%` needs to be escaped as `%%`.
+   For example, the ``%`` character must be used with the escape character as ``%%``.

 Reading data from an AT response
 ********************************